Trusted media brand of the Chartered Institute of Housing

 The NHF states that the government needs to build 90,000 social homes per year, “in the right location, with the right support for those who need it” to keep up with housing demand and tackle the housing crisis.

-The plan devised by the NHF, which outlines how the government could tackle the housing crisis by 2035, states that every £1 of government investment in building new homes generates up to £6 in private capital.
+The plan devised by the NHF, which outlines how the government could tackle the housing by 2035, states that every £1 of government investment in building new homes generates up to £6 in private capital.